New Guide Coming July 2019

 Let's make a clear distinction between the two, for the sake of this guide.
 Email marketing is an ability to send out emails to a list of contacts all at once.
 Lead nurturing is an ability to setup an automated email campaign to help move a lead down the sales pipeline.
 Both use emails, but one is automated and the other one is sent out manually to large lists or segments.

 Since I finished the previous section on lead nurturing, let's get back to it.
 As I said, lead nurturing is a glorified autoresponder.
 I can't believe that Hubspot would limit the most basic plan to one lead nurturing campaign, yet any other email marketing services offers unlimited autoresponders even with their free plans.
+Well folks, you get no lead nurturing with Hubspot's basic plan now.
 It's sad to see such a great company nickel-and-diming their way to success, but I guess they do need that money for all the content they put out, right?
 One way to avoid increased overhead with Hubspot, is to use a hybrid approach to lead nurturing.

 Having an unlimited access to lead nurturing campaigns gives you a better, more cost effective, upper hand to help your business grow without huge overhead.
 Hubspot's price increases are a bit out there.
 BUT, if you're doing everything right and converting your leads to sales, the overhead shouldn't scare you.
 To close up, I wanted to mention a disadvantage of using a third party service for lead nurturing if you stick with Hubspot.
 You will lose the built-in lead tracking functionality, and won't see in Hubspot if leads are viewing your emails and acting on it.
 It will be disconnected, but that's the price you have to pay if you want to lower your overhead.
 A sacrifice of either profits or automation.